ant-design/ant-design-icons/packages/icons-angular/README.md

 ### Jsonp-like Dynamic Loading

-If your static file server don't support cross origin XMR requests, you can use jsonp-like dynamic loading by calling the `useJsonpLoading` method of `IconService`.
+If your static file server don't support cross origin XMLg requests, you can use jsonp-like dynamic loading by calling the `useJsonpLoading` method of `IconService`.

 ### Namespace